-She was the youngest daughter of Paddy and Mary Payne and entered the racing track when she was 15 years old.
-Not long after, she won her first race in Ballarat but in 2004 had a major fall that left her with a bruised brain and fractured skull.
+She was the youngest daughter of Paddy and Mary Payne, born into a family of jockeys and trainers, and entered the racing industry when she was 15 years old.
+Not long after, she won her first race in Ballarat, but in 2004 had a major fall that left her with a bruised brain and fractured skull.
 But that did not stop this strong lady!
-Even after breaking her wrist at a later day, she was determined to keep racing and she did!
+She defied doctors orders and got back in the saddle as soon as humanly possible.
+Michelle was determined to keep racing, and she did!

 2009 saw Michelle win her first Group One race and trainer Bart Cummings offered her a ride in the Caulfield Cup later that same week.
-This is where she starts to make history by being the third ever female to race at this prestigious event.
-And she first raced in the Melbourne Cup in 2009 and came 16th out of 23 horses, which is amazing for a first-timer at the Cup.
+This is where she started to make history, becoming the third ever female jockey to race at this prestigious event!
+That same year she first raced in the Melbourne Cup, coming 16th out of 23 horses, which is actually very impressive for a first-timer at the Cup.